-I was denied for a Chase Ink Business card for being over 5/24.
+I was denied a Chase Ink Business card for being over 5/24.
 I thought you said 5/24 doesn’t apply to business cards!

 - Applying for and getting approved for a business card from any bank does not increase your 5/24 count.
 If you’ve applied for 5 business cards in the past 24 months and no personal cards, your count is currently 0/24.
 Only personal cards will add to your 5/24 total.

-- Chase looks at your personal card 5/24 status even when applying for one of their business cards.
+- Chase looks at your personal card 5/24 status even when applying for one of its business cards.
 If you’re over 5/24 for personal card applications, then you are not going to be approved for a new Chase business card.